asr1/digital-garden/src/site/notes/Misc/Nuclear warning symbols.md

 I'm more interested in the alternatives we rejected, including starting a priesthood of the atom, who were responsible for maintaining a religion, passed down generation to generation about the dangers of the spot.
 Even if the details get fuzzy, the core tenants would remain.

-I enjoy the record of objections to the atomic priesthood, but much like before, many of them strike me as orthagonal to human nature.
+I enjoy the record of objections to the atomic priesthood, but much like before, many of them strike me as orthogonal to human nature.

 >This approach has a number of critical problems:
 >